Chiefs get Ravens star OT Orlando Brown for draft picks - WTMJ

 The 24-year-old Brown, a third-round pick of the Ravens in 2018, has started 42 games and appeared in all 16 each of the past three seasons.
 He played on the right side his first two seasons but moved to the left following an injury to Ronnie Stanley midway through last season, and did not allow a sack in about 700 snaps at that position.

-The acquisition turned out to be a nice backup plan after the Chiefs made a strong offer to Trent Williams in free agency.
+The acquisition turned out to be an aggressive backup plan after the Chiefs made a strong offer to Trent Williams in free agency.
 Williams chose to return to the San Francisco 49ers instead of signing with Kansas City.

 Either way, the Chiefs were poised to enter the season with an entirely new offensive line protecting Patrick Mahomes.